naruoken/e-cron/README.md

 These are written by light scripts and works quickly with basic unix commands.
 So it will be recommended to use this framework to Linux base IoT endpoints management as well.

-1.Command Line Interface
+1.Sigle Command Line Interface
 ----------------------------
  You can distribute same batch file to each endpoints and can watch the results at console server.

-2.Error handling
+2.Batch error handling
 ----------------------------
  You can set error handling command for batch command failed.